 Unfortunately, the process of filing a claim for damages can be challenging, especially when you’re also trying to recover from serious injuries.
 In these situations, an attorney will be your best resource and give you the highest chance of holding the responsible party liable for your injuries.

-Our Mobile, Alabama, parasailing accident lawyers and the entire staff at Long & Long work with accident victims throughout Baldwin County.
+Our Mobile, Alabama, parasailing accident lawyers and the entire staff at Long & Long work with injured people throughout Baldwin County.
 Here are just a few ways our office can help you:

 100% Free Initial Consultation

 After an accident that wasn’t your fault, give our office a call to schedule a free consultation.
 Our attorneys will review the details of your case in-depth to determine whether you have a case and the best manner in which to proceed.

 No Hourly Legal Fees

 We believe that injured people should have access to affordable and reliable legal representation.
 That’s why we work on a contingency fee basis, meaning you never have to pay hourly legal fees.
 In fact, you won’t owe us anything unless we win for you!